-A Counsellor can help you clarify your educational and career goals and overcome barriers to your learning; A Counsellor will support you in your studies, help you learn to cope with change, recognize problems early, and identify solutions.
+A Counsellor can help you clarify your educational and career goals and overcome barriers to your learning.
+A Counsellor will support you in your studies, help you learn to cope with change, recognize problems, and identify solutions.
 A Counsellor may recommend other resources, provide individual assistance for specific concerns, or suggest appropriate referrals.

 Counsellors are governed by a Code of Ethical Conduct and Standards, requiring information disclosed by the student be held in confidence and released to others only with the student's written consent.
 Counsellors are only required to release confidential information if it is subpoenaed, if there is reasonable suspicion of abuse of children or vulnerable persons, or if the student presents a serious danger to self or others.

 Counsellors help with concerns or problems like study skills, time management, career indecision, and other factors affecting academic progress.
-Ask the staff member if you a're unsure why you are being referred to Counselling Services.
-AU staff members are committed to providing excellent student service and support, however it is your decision whether you choose to follow up on the recommendation.
+Ask the staff member if you areunsure why you are being referred to Counselling Services.
+AU staff are committed to providing excellent student service and support, however it is your decision whether you choose to follow up on the recommendation.

 A Counsellor can help you decide on a program of study that is right for you based on your interests and goals.
-Complete the career self-assessment, and then make an appointment with a counsellor.
+Complete the career self-assessment.
+Make an appointment with a counsellor if you are still uncertain which AU program is best-suited to your goals.

 Many students experience a slump at some point during their studies.
 Motivation can be rekindled by sorting out the problems or conflicts producing this state.
 A counsellor may help you understand your feelings, regain your focus, and develop strategies to help you achieve your goal.